 For further reading

 To gain perspective on the decades of Communist rule before the collapse of the Soviet state and the re-emergence of autocracy under Putin, see the novel A Gentleman in Moscow by Amor Towles (Russian history through indirection in “A Gentleman in Moscow”).
 You might also turn to the excellent series of detective novels set in 1980s Moscow by Stuart M. Kaminsky.
 I’ve reviewed several, including Red Chameleon (Inspector Porfiry Rostnikov #3) (A Russian police procedural set in the Soviet Union).
+Modern Russia and the Russian oligarchy have antecedents going back decades if not centuries.

 On a much lighter note, check out Make Russia Great Again by Christopher Buckley (Satirizing Donald Trump is a tall order).